Why Word Problems Feel So Tricky for Students

 Time to Rethink Our Approach to Word Problems

-This shift helps your students build higher-order thinking skills and recognize that math isn’t just about finding an answer.
+This shift helps students build higher-order thinking skills and recognize that math isn’t just about finding an answer.
 It’s about understanding a situation.
 It’s about curiosity, flexibility, creativity, and perseverance.
-When your students experience that kind of problem-solving, their confidence soars.
+When students experience that kind of problem-solving, their confidence grows.
 They feel capable.
-They feel empowered.
-They begin approaching each new problem with a sense of purpose.
+They begin approaching problems with a sense of purpose.

 Word problems don’t have to be intimidating.
-With the right tools, the right strategies, and the right mindset, your kiddos can become thoughtful, successful problem solvers who genuinely understand the math they’re doing.
+With the right tools, strategies, and mindset, students can become thoughtful, successful problem solvers who genuinely understand the math they’re doing.
 That, as teachers, is the kind of growth we love to see.